cloud-ark/kubeplus/README.rst

 In designing KubePlus our main philosophy has been to not introduce any new CLI for enabling discovery, binding, and orchestration functions.
-With KubePlus, application developers can use Kubernetes's native CLI 'kubectl' for these functions.
+With KubePlus, application developers use Kubernetes's native CLI 'kubectl' for these functions.
 It should be possible though to use 'helm' and/or 'kustomize' with Custom Resource YAMLs defined using KubePlus binding functions.
 KubePlus's focus on resolving binding between resources using runtime information is unique.
 'kustomize' supports runtime information aggregation through vars and fieldrefs.
 However, this is limited to resolving Spec properties of top-level Custom Resources only.
 KubePlus supports runtime information integration for sub-resources of Custom Resource instances.
-Other approach towards binding is to define a new CRD, such as ServiceBinding as in the Service Catalog project.
+Another approach towards binding is to define a new CRD, such as ServiceBinding as in the Service Catalog project.
 In KubePlus we have purposely avoided introducing a new CRD for defining binding related information as we believe it adds additional complexity for application developers.